LucaCagnini/HMM-Kunitz/README.md

 hmmsearch -Z 1000 --max --tblout neg_2_seqali.out pdb_kunitz_rp_formatted.hmm neg_2.fasta
 ```

-### Blast search
 we create a database with the sequences we can download from PDB:

-all_kunitz.fasta

-human_kunitz.fasta

-human_not_kunitz.fasta
+-all_kunitz.fasta

+-human_kunitz.fasta

+-human_not_kunitz.fasta

 ```
 makeblastdb -in all_kunitz_uniprot.fasta -dbtype prot -out all_kunitz_uniprot.fasta